supabase/postgres-meta/README.md

 **Why?**

 This serves as a light-weight connection pooler.
 It also normalises the Postgres system catalog into a more readable format.
-While it it a lot of reinventing right now, this server will eventually provide helpers (such as type generators).
+While there is a lot of re-inventing right now, this server will eventually provide helpers (such as type generators).
 The server is multi-tenant, so it can support multiple Postgres databases from a single server.

 **What security does this use?**